Nitrate/Nitrate/docs/source/install/docker.rst

 You can then start using Nitrate by executing::

-    docker-compose -f docker-compose-venv.yml up -d
+    docker-compose -f docker-compose.yml up -d

 This will create two containers:

 1) A web container based on the latest Nitrate image
-2) A DB container based on the official mariadb image
+2) A DB container based on the official Mariadb image

 ``docker-compose`` will also create two volumes for persistent data storage: